PalaciosCaroline/typescript-table/README.md

   - filter (global and column-specific)
   - Pagination
   - columns : visibility and order
+  - export data to csv, excel and pdf (with import 'exportDataComponent')
   - Customizable
   - Accessible (focus, tabulation and aria-label)
   - Responsive (via x-scroll/flex)